 Kathleen has been recognized consistently as a leader in the tax litigation and controversy practice area by Chambers USA and The Legal 500.
 Additionally, she was appointed to the prestigious United States Attorney General's Honor Program immediately after her graduation of law school.
 Kathleen also clerked for the Honorable Steven M. Gold of the United States District Court for the Eastern District of New York after graduating from law school.

-Keith Eisenstein is a Partner in the State and Local Tax (“SALT”) practice of Ernst & Young LLP.
-He is in his 25th year as a practicing SALT consultant serving clients primarily in the Metro New York area.
+Keith Eisenstein is a Partner in the Indirect Tax practice of Ernst & Young LLP.
+He has over 25 years of experience as a practicing state/local tax (“SALT”) consultant serving clients primarily in the Metro New York area.

 Keith has expertise in providing services in all areas of state and local tax.
 His primary practice area is income/franchise tax, including multi-state planning, audit defense/appeals, and transactional consulting.
 Keith also provides similar services with respect to sales/use tax, property tax, employment tax, and credits/incentives.

 He has worked with companies in various industries, including pharmaceuticals, technology, manufacturing, retail/consumer products, and services.
 He has also provided services to both domestic and multi-national, inbound companies.

-Keith is currently the East Region SALT Health Sciences Sector Leader for EY and is also a member of the EY Indirect Tax Technical Review Committee and Innovation Committee.
+Keith is currently the East Region SALT Health Sciences Sector Leader for EY and the Chair of the EY Indirect Tax Technical Review Committee.

 Education and Professional Affiliations